Lan13/cs50_AI/README.md

 # cs50_AI
-this is cs50's introduction to artificial intelligence with python
+This is cs50's introduction to artificial intelligence with Python. [https://cs50.harvard.edu/ai/2020/]

-due to the reason that source codes are provided with frameworks, so I shouldn't make it to public
+Due to the reason that source codes are provided with frameworks, so I shouldn't make it to public.